Indianapolis Child Custody & Child Support Lawyer

 However, our experience helping many families has made it clear that each court approaches these concerns differently.
 For this reason, it’s strongly advisable to have a lawyer who is knowledgeable with the court in which your child custody and support hearings will take place.

-We’ll Walk You Through the Legal Process
+Our Custody Lawyers Will Walk You Through the Legal Process

 The legal system surrounding child custody and support is challenging.
 You want what is best for your child’s future, and you also want to protect your rights as a parent.
 We strongly advise you to call a lawyer as soon as possible.